 Installment payments – The policyholder can set up a payment schedule, such as a specific percentage for a set number of years.
 Policyholders earn interest on the amount undistributed that sits in the account.

 Life income – This pays beneficiaries for their entire life.
-The amount distributed at each payout depends on the age of the beneficiary, the death benefit amount, and the beneficiary’s life expectancy.
-If the beneficiary dies before exhausting the benefits, the life insurance company keeps the money.
+The amount distributed at each payout depends on the beneficiary’s age, death benefit amount, and life expectancy.
+The life insurance company keeps the money if the beneficiary dies before exhausting the benefits.

 Life income with period certain – This guarantees the beneficiary receives payment for at least a certain number of years.
 If the beneficiary dies before the period expires, his/her contingent beneficiary receives the remainder of the payments.